 These ranges reflect general clinical experience.
 Individual results vary, and Dr. Nair will give you a more specific estimate based on your diagnosis and treatment selection.

-What Can Slow Down Your Progress?
+What Can Slow Down Your Pain Relief?

 Several factors can extend the time it takes to feel relief or reduce how much relief you ultimately get.